-It’s time to rethink your daily commute by choosing a smarter route.
-Enjoy the many benefits of ridesharing.
+It’s time to rethink your daily commute by choosing a smarter route, and enjoy the many benefits of ridesharing!

-Every Commute Counts, a program of the Kentuckiana Regional Planning & Development Agency (KIPDA), is here to help connect you with resources and information about commuting options in Kentuckiana.
-Take some time to explore the different ways you can commute, and find out how rethinking your ride can improve your health, save you money, and even help you be more productive.
+Every Commute Counts, a program of the Kentuckiana Regional Planning & Development Agency (KIPDA), is here to help connect you with resources and information about commuting options in the Kentuckiana region.
+Take some time to explore the different ways you can commute, and find out how rethinking your ride can improve your health, save you money, and even help you to be more productive.

-According to AAA, the annual cost to own and operate a vehicle is more than $8,500 or $0.57 per mile.
-Finding regular carpool/vanpool partners help you to share these costs with other commuters.
-Switching to bike commuting typically costs less than $1,000 to purchase the bike, a helmet, bike lights, etc. and less than $100 per year to maintain.
+According to AAA, the annual cost to own and operate a new vehicle is more than $10,728 ($894/month) or $.70 – .76 per mile.
+Finding regular carpool/vanpool partners will help you to share these costs with other commuters.
+Switching to bike commuting typically costs less than $1,000 to purchase the bike, a helmet, bike lights, etc., and less than $100 per year to maintain.
 Regularly commuting by these alternative modes of transportation will most certainly fatten your wallet.